Oil Jumps After OPEC Output Extension

-Oil prices rose Friday after the Organization of the Petroleum Exporting Countries and other big producers including Russia agreed to keep limiting their output through the end of 2018.
+Oil prices rose Friday after the Organization of the Petroleum Exporting Countries and other big producers agreed to continue limiting their output for an additional nine months, raising hopes that oil prices will continue to climb out from a three-year slump.

 Continue Reading Below

-In Vienna on Thursday, OPEC and its allies agreed to extend production cuts first agreed a year ago by a further nine months.
-The deal to reduce global supply by nearly 2% -- in an effort to rein in a supply glut and boost prices -- had been set to expire in March 2018.
+In Vienna on Thursday, OPEC and its allies, a coalition of other major producers led by Russia, agreed to continue holding oil off the market through the end of 2018.
+The group first agreed a year ago to reduce global supply by nearly 2% in an effort to rein in a supply glut that has weighed on the market since 2014.
+The accord had been set to expire in March.

-While the group's decision to extend the agreement through the end of next year was widely anticipated, doubts crept into the market in the final days before the meeting, as Russia appeared more reluctant to sign on to such a long extension.
+The extension was widely anticipated, and the market's reaction has been tepid compared with a year ago, when the initial announcement of production cuts pushed prices up about 9%.

-"I think we have a little bit of a relief rally," said Lila Murphy, portfolio manager at Federated Investors.
+"It's pretty much what was expected: a rollover until the end of the year," said Thomas Pugh, commodities economist at Capital Economics.
+"Anything more than that and they would have risked bringing on more U.S. supply, anything less and prices would have collapsed."

 Continue Reading Below